What is an Educator Card?

 Educator cards can be issued to patrons who:

 - Have a personal full service card in good standing (no fines over the blocking limit)

 - Have a photo ID that matches their full service card

 - Have proof of employment at a daycare, public or private school, or of being a homeschool provider.
 This can be established with one of the following:

 - School or childcare pay stub; if in-home childcare, patron may provide a business license

 - Letter on school or childcare letterhead from the school administrator or childcare director

 - A copy of the homeschool provider’s Declaration of Intent as submitted to a local school district as required annually by the State of Washington

-Educator Cards must be renewed annually on or after August 1st.
+Educator Cards can be renewed annually beginning August 1st and expire September 1st the following year.
 To renew, the educator must meet the requirements listed above.
 Educator Cards will not be eligible for renewal if there are fines over the blocking limit on either the personal or educator card account.